 It should be noted that just because a city or county government unit "receives" some or all the occupancy tax revenue collected in their jurisdiction does not necessarily mean those dollars go directly into their general fund.
-A local government entity such as county government may be the body that formally determines how the occupancy tax revenue is spent, but that is mostly where the enabling legislation predates the uniform guidelines enacted in 1997.
+A local government entity such as county government may be the body that formally determines how the occupancy tax revenue is spent, but that is mostly where the enabling legislation pre-dates the uniform guidelines adopted by the state House of Representatives in 1997.
 In nearly every county and city/town in North Carolina, at least a portion of those tax dollars must be invested in destination promotion and/or "tourism-related" expenditures by a TDA.
 The unique local legislation dictates generally how those tax dollars must be invested.